kuma35/thinking-forth-jp/sphinx/chapter2.rst

 The *goal* of the method is to produce a model which accurately predicts all observable behavior of the natural system.

-then applies the scientific method to the software development cycle, illustrated in :
+Harris then applies the scientific method to the software development cycle, illustrated in :

 #.
 A problem is analyzed to determine what functions are required in the
    solution.